Point Conception State Marine Reserve

-Point Conception State Marine Reserve (SMR) is a marine protected area that extends offshore of Point Conception in Santa Barbara County on California’s south coast.
+Point Conception State Marine Reserve (SMR) is a marine protected area that extends off of Point Conception on the Gaviota Coast in Santa Barbara County, California.
 The SMR covers 22.51 mi2.
-The SMR prohibits the take of all living marine resources.
+The SMR prohibits the take of any living marine resources.

 History

 Point Conception SMR is one of 36 marine protected areas adopted by the California Fish and Game Commission in December, 2010 during the third phase of the Marine Life Protection Act Initiative.
 The MLPAI is a collaborative public process to create a statewide network of protected areas along California’s coastline.

 The south coast’s new marine protected areas were designed by local divers, fishermen, conservationists and scientists who comprised the South Coast Regional Stakeholder Group.
 Their job was to design a network of protected areas that would preserve sensitive sea life and habitats while enhancing recreation, study and education opportunities.

 The south coast marine protected areas went into effect in January 2012.